 They call wage-labor "free labor," while it must be sold afresh from day to day in order to continue existence; they call it a free contract when the disinherited worker has no longer his own means of labor, but must work for an owner of means of labor at a rate of wages which amounts, as a rule, to hardly half of the product of his labor.
-They call capital the one portion of the proceeds of labor which is not consumed, but accumulated for further production, and they omit to mention that it is the one portion of the proceeds of labor which is withheld from the laborer, of which he is robbed under the permission of law; in short, that capital is the accumulated stealings and pickings from the property of other men.
-They call property what is not the fruit of one's own labor, while there cannot be any other reasonable title to property than work.
-And this list of hypocritical confusion of terms might be lengthened ad libitum.
-In fact, all institutions of society and law are nowadays hypocritical and demoralize the public sense of truth and honesty.
+They callcapital the one portion of the proceeds of labor which is not consumed, but accumulated for further production, and they omit to mention that it is the one portion of the proceeds of labor which is withheld from the laborer, of which he is robbed under the permission of law; in short, that capital is the accumulated stealings and pickings from the property of other men.
+They callproperty what was blended with the Roman physical and mental despotism in the feudalism of the Middle Age.